Chirag1994/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/A. Digital Analysis.md

 | 7 | Lobster | Shellfish | 754 |
 | 9 | Oyster | Shellfish | 726 |
 | 8 | Crab | Shellfish | 719 |

+#### Analysis of Top 3 Products by Purchases

+1. **Insights**:

+   - Shellfish Dominance: All top 3 products belong to the Shellfish category, indicating its popularity among customers.
+   - High Demand Items: Lobster, Oyster, and Crab are evidently high-demand items within the Shellfish category, likely due to factors such as taste, availability, and pricing.
+   - Cross-Promotion Opportunities: Identifying complementary products or bundle offers with these top-selling items can help increase average order value and enhance customer satisfaction.